Home | News | Docs | WCS | Samples | Libraries | Viewers | Utilities | Keywords | Conventions | Resources

 PerlCFITSIO.pmA Perl module incorporating the CFITSIO library has been developed using XS wrappers.
 Most useful CFITSIO calls have direct Perl counterparts.
 Users will need the C version of CFITSIO to link to.PDL FITS capabilitiesA FITS reader is provided within the Perl Data Language module.
 It handle FITS images and binary tables.
 [PDL is a Perl module providing mechanisms to manipulate arrays of data efficiently.]

-MatLabMFITSIODamian Eads has written a MatLab interface to the CFITSIO library using a tool called 'mex'.
-Currently, MFITSIO supports reading and writing FITS images, image subsets, and headers.
-It is planned to add support for FITS tables and WCS.
-The long-term goal is to support all CFITSIO functionality.MatLabFour functions (fitsdisp, fitsinfo, fitsread, and fitswrite) built into MatLab.CanterburyA set of Matlab tools at the University of Canterbury includes a simple FITS reader for two-dimensional images.
+MatLabMFITSIODamian Eads (at Los Alamos at that time) wrote a MatLab interface to the CFITSIO library using a tool called 'mex'.
+MFITSIO supports reading and writing FITS images, image subsets, and headers.
+(UPDATE, June 2013: MFITSIO is no longer available from the Los Alamos web site, however, the last version (1.2.4) of the MFITSIO source code .tar file has been retrieved from the Internet Archive WayBack Machine and made available here.
+The mfitsio interface has not been maintain for many years, and some users have reported problems with installing the software.)MatLabFour functions (fitsdisp, fitsinfo, fitsread, and fitswrite) built into MatLab.CanterburyA set of Matlab tools at the University of Canterbury includes a simple FITS reader for two-dimensional images called fitsread.m

 MathematicaMathematicaMathematica is a complete technical environment for scientific research and engineering analysis, including a programming language for complex symbolic calculations and a graphics system.
 FITS images and ASCII tables can be imported and exported.
 The FITS header information can also be viewed.
 FITS binary tables are not supported.